 Shopify POS is one of the best small business point-of-sale (POS) systems on the market.
-It comes free with every Shopify ecommerce account, is user-friendly, includes inventory and customer management tools, and makes omnichannel selling simple.
+It comes free with every Shopify ecommerce account, is user-friendly, includes inventory and customer management tools, and is particularly great for omnichannel selling.

 This article looks at how to set up Shopify POS and use it to run your store—from choosing your hardware and setting up your sales channels to adding a payment processor and integrating marketing campaigns.